sambanova/ai-starter-kit/WHITELABELING_GUIDE.md

 ### 3.1 Branding Customization

-> See Section 5 Recommended White Labeling Tools and Automation to see bulk edition suggestions
+> See Section 5 Recommended White Labeling Tools and Automation to see bulk edition suggestions.

 #### **3.1.1 Logo Replacement**

 **Logo Usage in Code**:
-No code changes needed if you keep the same filenames as suggested in documentation customization section!
+No code changes needed if you keep the same filenames as suggested in Section 2: Documentation Customization.

 #### **3.1.2 Color Scheme Updates**